mozilla/nimbus-shared/docs/adr/0002-use-json-schema-nimbus-shared.md

 ## Other Options considered

+### Format and Language (v.s.
+JSON Schema v7 generated from Typescript)

 - Write JSON schema directly (Hard to read/write)
 - Use JSON schema compatible with MC's [JsonSchemaValidator](https://searchfox.org/mozilla-central/rev/222e4f64b769413ac1a1991d2397b13a0acb5d9d/toolkit/components/utils/JsonSchemaValidator.jsm)
   (Missing a lot of features like anyOf, non-standard)

+### Publishing changes across the system (v.s. nimbus shared)

+- SDK is the source of truth (SDK may have breaking changes that do not necessitate a schema change, so they must be versioned separately)
 - Use an HTTP endpoint for the accessing schema (requires creating custom server-side infra for versioning)